 As we continue our plod through winter, with longer days still feeling far in the distance, the general fatigue we all feel as new mums is often exacerbated.
 Here we look at a few tips to give your mood and energy a boost on even the most miserable of days when your baby is still keeping you up at night.

-It is a commonly known fact that as we approach Autumn and Winter and the days get colder and much shorter, most people generally feel less happy.
+It is a commonly known fact that as we many of us can struggle with the shorter, colder winter days.
 With less day light and longer evenings, if you're not careful seconds, minutes and hours can pass by before you realise you are yet to see any daylight.
 SAD (seasonal affective disorder) can be rife during the colder months, and if you are on maternity leave or a stay-at-home parent, unfortunately you are amongst those who are most vulnerable.

 It can be so easy (especially after a tough night) to open the curtains, see the rain drops against the window and think Ah – crappy weather again?
 Let’s have another day in front of the sofa watching Cocomelon and drinking copious amounts of coffee (we’ve all been there).
 And while this can be lovely every once in a while, it can be really important for your own mental health that this doesn’t become your norm.
 If you can, rally yourself, grab your wellies and get outside.
 Toddlers love this season as they can jump in puddles and play with the leaves, so why not make it even more magical for them by joining in the fun?
 And if your baby is still tiny, you'll be amazed how the fresh air can help them sleep.

-So, as we hit the week when we all have started to turn the heating on, these are our top tips for beating the Winter blues:
+So, as we hit yet another week of chilly weather, these are our top tips for beating the Winter blues:

 Be social at home if you really don’t want to head outside.